gaurang1123/sd-scripts/README.md

+This is a Google Colab friendly repository version of the Kohya-ss sd-scripts.

 This repository contains training, generation and utility scripts for Stable Diffusion.

 [__Change History__](#change-history) is moved to the bottom of the page.